MD Program

 Community Engagement

-You will engage with patients, community representatives, and health system leaders to learn and promote community-based solutions to improve healthcare outcomes.
+You will collaborate with patients, community representatives and systems sites to learn and develop community-based solutions that improve healthcare outcomes.

 A Culture of Respect and Humanistic Care

-Penn State College of Medicine is home to the nation’s first Department of Humanities.
-We remain committed to developing humanistic, curious health care professionals.
-The UP Curriculum is designed to support and enhance the role of the Health Humanities through patient experiences, integrated small group reflection, and faculty mentorship.
+Penn State College of Medicine was the first medical school in the nation to have a Department of Humanities and we remain committed to fostering the development of humanistic, curious health care professionals.
+The University Park Curriculum has been specifically designed to support and enhance the role of the health humanities through patient experiences, integrated small group reflection, and faculty mentorship.

 Curriculum